Japan May regular pay posts biggest gain in 17 years, real wages inch up

 Inflation-adjusted real wages rose an annual 0.1 percent in May, following a flat reading in April.

-"I think wages and inflation are going to rise gradually, given the labor shortage," said Shuji Tonouchi, chief economist at Mitsubishi UFJ Morgan Stanley Securities.
+"I think wages and inflation are going to rise gradually, given the labour shortage," said Shuji Tonouchi, chief economist at Mitsubishi UFJ Morgan Stanley Securities.

 "The fact that wages are rising offers some support to the BOJ," Tonouchi said.
-Companies will eventually have to raise prices to cover the rising labor costs, he added.
+Companies will eventually have to raise prices to cover the rising labour costs, he added.

 Wage earners' nominal cash earnings rose an annual 0.7 percent in May, the biggest rise in 10 months, the data showed.
 It followed a 0.5 percent increase in April.